Catalent (NYSE:CTLT) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Catalent (NYSE:CTLT – Free Report) in a research note released on Monday morning.
-The brokerage issued a sell rating on the stock.
+Investment analysts at StockNews.com began coverage on shares of Catalent (NYSE:CTLT – Get Free Report) in a research report issued to clients and investors on Tuesday.
+The firm set a “sell” rating on the stock.

-CTLT has been the topic of a number of other research reports.
-Barclays increased their target price on Catalent from $45.00 to $47.00 and gave the company an equal weight rating in a research note on Thursday, January 25th.
-UBS Group reiterated a neutral rating and set a $63.50 target price (up from $58.00) on shares of Catalent in a report on Tuesday, February 6th.
-Royal Bank of Canada reiterated a sector perform rating and set a $63.50 target price on shares of Catalent in a report on Tuesday, February 20th.
-Finally, Stephens reiterated an equal weight rating and set a $63.50 target price on shares of Catalent in a report on Tuesday, February 6th.
-Two analysts have rated the stock with a sell rating, nine have given a hold rating and three have assigned a buy rating to the company.
-According to data from MarketBeat, the company presently has an average rating of Hold and an average price target of $52.46.
+A number of other analysts also recently issued reports on the stock.
+Royal Bank of Canada reissued a “sector perform” rating and issued a $63.50 price objective on shares of Catalent in a report on Tuesday, February 20th.
+Stephens reissued an “equal weight” rating and issued a $63.50 price objective on shares of Catalent in a report on Tuesday, February 6th.
+Barclays boosted their price objective on shares of Catalent from $45.00 to $47.00 and gave the company an “equal weight” rating in a report on Thursday, January 25th.
+Finally, UBS Group restated a “neutral” rating and issued a $63.50 target price (up from $58.00) on shares of Catalent in a research report on Tuesday, February 6th.
+Two equities research analysts have rated the stock with a sell rating, nine have issued a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus price target of $52.46.

-Catalent (NYSE:CTLT – Get Free Report) last released its quarterly earnings results on Friday, February 9th.
-The company reported ($0.24) earnings per share for the quarter, missing the consensus estimate of ($0.02) by ($0.22).
-The firm had revenue of $1.03 billion during the quarter, compared to the consensus estimate of $1.01 billion.
+Catalent (NYSE:CTLT – Get Free Report) last announced its earnings results on Friday, February 9th.
+The company reported ($0.24) EPS for the quarter, missing the consensus estimate of ($0.02) by ($0.22).
+The company had revenue of $1.03 billion for the quarter, compared to the consensus estimate of $1.01 billion.
 Catalent had a negative return on equity of 2.43% and a negative net margin of 29.91%.
-The company’s revenue for the quarter was down 10.2% compared to the same quarter last year.
-During the same period in the previous year, the company posted $0.62 EPS.
-Equities research analysts forecast that Catalent will post 0.48 earnings per share for the current fiscal year.
+The business’s quarterly revenue was down 10.2% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.62 EPS.
+As a group, equities analysts forecast that Catalent will post 0.48 earnings per share for the current year.

 Institutional Trading of Catalent